Vientiane Laos Travel Guide

 Sticky rice and rice noodles are naturally gluten-free.
 Cross-contamination can occur.

-Sauces often contain wheat, communicate clearly.
+Sauces commonly contain wheat, communicate clearly.

 Can be difficult without proficient Lao ability in a language.

-Think about taking a Translation card with allergies in Lao.
+Consider taking a Translation card with allergies in Lao.

 Several establishments offer Lao cooking classes for hands-on experience and understanding local cuisine.